-delivery of education and training such as RTOs, TAFEs, non-school senior secondary providers or another school (e.g. Ruyton Girls' School); or sporting events, excursions, competitions or other events.
-School Environment Any of the following physical, online or virtual places, used during or outside school hours: (a) The School's campuses/sites, including: the Kew campus; the Marles Playing Fields at Bulleen; the Outdoor Education sites at Lake Nillahcootie and Licola; (b) online or virtual school environments made available or authorised the School Council for use by a child, including: email; myTGS; software applications, collaboration tools and online services; and (c) other locations provided by the School or through a third party provider for a child including, but not limited to, locations used for: camps; approved homestay accommodation; delivery of education and training such as RTOs, TAFEs, non-school senior secondary providers or other schools (e.g. Ruyton Girls' School; sporting events, excursions, competitions or other events.
+delivery of education and training such as RTOs, TAFEs, non- school senior secondary providers or another school (e.g. Ruyton Girls' School); or sporting events, excursions, competitions or other events.
+School Environment Any of the following physical, online or virtual places, used during or outside school hours: (a) the School's campuses/sites, including: the Kew campus (which, for the avoidance of any doubt, includes the Early Learning Centre); the Marles Playing Fields at Bulleen; the Outdoor Education sites at Lake Nillahcootie and Licola; (b) online or virtual school environments made available or authorised the School Council for use by a child, including: • email; ● myTGS; software applications, collaboration tools and online services; and (c) other locations provided by the School or through a third party provider for a child including, but not limited to, locations used for: • camps; approved homestay accommodation; delivery of education and training such as RTOs, TAFEs, non-school senior secondary providers or other schools (e.g. Ruyton Girls' School); sporting events, excursions, competitions or other events.
+School staff Includes all individuals working in a school environment and/or school boarding environment who are: directly engaged or employed by the School; a contracted service provider (whether or not a body corporate or any other person is an intermediary) engaged by the School to perform child-related work; or • a minister of religion, a religious leader or an employee or officer of a religious body associated with the School.

-Policy Statement
+Policy